Print Media Outlets

 Online Media Outlets

-Accredited online media outlets must maintain a website, homepage or blog that is primarily dedicated to publishing original news stories related to business, mining or markets.
+Accredited online media outlets must maintain a website, homepage or blog that is primarily dedicated to publishing original news stories related to the minerals/mining industry, business, or markets.
 The sites must be:

 - Updated on a regular basis, at least weekly.